NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Animated Broom.md

     desc: "`pf2:1` Bristles +6 (agile, finesse, magical)\n__Damage__  1d4 bludgeoning plus dust"

   - name: "Dust"
     desc: "  A creature hit by an animated broom's bristles must succeed at a DC 15 Fortitude check save or spend its next action coughing.
-Even if hit by multiple dust attacks, the creature has to spend only 1 action coughing to clear the dust out.\nA creature that doesn't breathe is immune to this effect."
+Even if hit by multiple dust attacks, the creature has to spend only 1 action coughing to clear the dust out.\n\nA creature that doesn't breathe is immune to this effect."

 ```